Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - A double dissociation in the MTL for encoding different forms of memory
     - MTL mechanism with perirhinal cortex supports familiarity-based recognition memory.
     - Hippocampus and posterior parahippocampal cortex supports source-based recognition memory.
-- Binding problem: how the brain bundles various types of information to form an episodic memory.
+- *Binding problem*: how the brain bundles various types of information to form an episodic memory.
 - E.g. Remembering the first time you went to high school, the people you met, the new classrooms and teacher, the new smells, the excitement and emotions.
 - Evidence from multiple studies indicates that the MTL supports different forms of memory and that these different forms (recollection vs familiarity) are supported by different subdivisions of the MTL.
 - The hippocampus is involved in the encoding and retrieval of episodic memories, while the areas outside the hippocampus (especially the perirhinal cortex) are involved in recognition based on familiarity.
 ![Figure 9.28](figure9-28.png)
-- Relational memory: memory for relations between elements such as time, place, and person.
+- *Relational memory*: memory for relations between elements such as time, place, and person.
 - Relational memory may be coded during retrieval by reactivation of the neocortical areas that provided input to the hippocampus during the original encoding.
 - The reactivation, however, didn’t activate the lower-level sensory cortical regions but activated the later stages of visual and auditory association cortex, where incoming signals would have been perceptually processed.
 ![Figure 9.31](figure9-31.png)
 - True memories are associated with greater activity in the MTL and sensory areas, while false memories are associated with greater activity in frontal and parietal portions of the retrieval network.
 - Successful memory retrieval is consistently associated with activity in the lateral posterior cingulate cortex, including the retrosplenial cortex.
-- Consolidation: the process that stabilizes a memory over time.
+- *Consolidation*: the process that stabilizes a memory over time.
 - Consolidation processes occur at the cellular level and the systems level.
 - Evidence for consolidation comes from patients with retrograde amnesia where their most recent memories are lost but their older memories are retained.
 - Two theories for memory consolidation